-Dr Nandini Chatterjee
+Professor Nandini Chatterjee

 I am a historian of South Asia.
 I work on law and cultural exchanges in the British and Mughal empires - with particular attention to religious identities, family formation, and the styling of selves.
 My first book was on the shaping on the minority religious community of Indian Christians, through legal, political, racial and theological contests over the nineteenth and twentieth centuries.
+My second book is a rare micro-history of a landed lineage and their negotiation of the laws of the Mughal empire.

 I then moved on to looking at law in the broader context of the British Empire, and especially at the role of the Judicial Committee of the Privy Council, erstwhile final court of appeal of the British empire, and a hub of legal, social and cultural interactions with empire-wide implications.
 From this research I grew interested in the role and place of Islamic law in the British Empire - including Anglo-Muhammadan law, eminent Muslim judges, and key cases involving either or both.
 In collaboration with Dr Charlotte Smith of Reading University, I have created an online catalogue of historic Privy Council papers.